eProsima/Fast-DDS-python/README.md

 * QoS modification is not supported on python.
 It is possible to create a QoS object with the default constructor or retrieve it with the `get_qos` methods of the entities, but it is not possible to modify the QoS values.
   If you need to use non-default QoS, please use XML configuration files.
-* Status listeners are not available.
-Even though python will not complain if you add a listener to an entity, the listener will not be triggered.
-* Support in [*Fast DDS gen*](https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/usage/usage.html) is also limited to structs of simple types (no nested structs nor arrays or maps).

 ## Python example